sarahcstringer/mcp-code-demo/README.md

 **Security consideration:** When giving an LLM the ability to execute code, implement appropriate guardrails such as sandboxing, human-in-the-loop verification for sensitive operations, code review before execution, and limiting filesystem/network access.
 Only run code in environments where you can verify and trust what's being executed.

+## Token usage variability

+Token usage varies between runs, even with the same task and model.
+In testing with this demo, I've seen the following results:

+- **Traditional tool calling**: Typically 50,000-73,000 tokens
+- **Code execution**: Typically 9,500-10,000 tokens
+- **Token reduction**: 80-87% depending on the run

 ## Project structure

 ```